EPIC-guide/epic-guide.github.io/_life/money-americans.md

     investments, of course, which you shouldn't.)

- 1. Annex DA-1, _Demande d’imputation d’impôts étrangers prélevés à la source pour dividendes et intérêts étrangers échus en 2022_, or Request for imputation of foreign taxes already levied at the source on foreign dividends and interest issued in 2022.
+ 1. Annex DA-1, _Demande d’imputation d’impôts étrangers prélevés à la source pour dividendes et intérêts étrangers échus en 20XX_, or Request for imputation of foreign taxes already levied at the source on foreign dividends and interest issued in 20XX (replace with actual year).
 Here I believe you can report any US taxes withheld on your investments in the US.
 If the tax administration accepts this, then they will refund you that amount from the Swiss taxes you paid/will pay on the same income to avoid double taxation.
 The income will still count towards your total income